linode/docs/docs/web-servers/nginx/nginx-enable-tls-for-https-connections.md

 ![HTTPS Configuration on NGINX](/docs/assets/nginx-ssl/Enable_SSL_nginx.jpg)

-Transport Layer Security (TLS) is the successor to Secure Socket Layer (SSL), and provides stronger HTTPS access to web servers from browsers and other utilities.
-This guide outlines several scenarios for how to add an SSL/TLS certificate to your site's NGINX configuration.
+Transport Layer Security (TLS) is the successor to Secure Socket Layer (SSL), and provides stronger HTTPS access to web servers from browsers and other tools.

+A single NGINX installation can host multiple websites.
+Any number of them can use the same TLS certificate and key, or a cert/key pair exclusively their own.
+This guide outlines several scenarios for how to add a TLS certificate to your site's NGINX configuration.

 ## Before You Begin

+- This guide is Part 3 of our Getting Started with NGINX series and you will need a working NGINX setup with your site accessible via HTTP.
+If do not have that, then complete at least [Part 1: Basic Installation and Setup](web-servers/nginx/nginx-basic-installation-and-setup) before going further.

-- You will need a working NGINX configuration.
-See ***
+- You will need root access to the system, or a user account with `sudo` privileges.

+- You will need a TLS certificate and key for your site.
+The certificate can be self-signed if this is a private or internal site, or if you are simply experimenting.
+You can alternatively use a commercial certificate chain if that's what your site requires.
+If you don't already have a certificate and server key, see our guides for creating a [self-signed certificate](/docs/security/ssl/create-a-self-signed-tls-certificate) or a [certificate signing request](/docs/security/ssl/obtain-a-commercially-signed-tls-certificate).

 - If you compiled NGINX from source code, ensure that it was compiled with `--with-http_ssl_module`.
-To see the current NGINX version and compiled options of your installation, run the command `nginx -V`.
+Verify in the output of `nginx -V`.

-- You will need a TLS certificate and key for your site.
-The certificate can be self-signed if this is a private or internal site, or you can use a commercial certificate chain if that's what your site calls for.
-If you don't already have one of these, see our guides for creating a [self-signed certificate](/docs/security/ssl/create-a-self-signed-tls-certificate) or a [certificate signing request](/docs/security/ssl/obtain-a-commercially-signed-tls-certificate).

-## Configure a Single Virtual Host

-A virtual host basically equates to a website in NGINX speak.
-A single NGINX installation can host one virtual server, or many, and any number of them can use the same TLS certificate and key, or a cert/key pair exclusively their own.
+## Credentials Storage Location

+There is no official or unanimously preferred place to store your site's certificate and key.
 The TLS certificate is sent to each device that connects to the server, so it's not a private file.
 The key, however, is.
-We'll store them in a folder in the root user's home directory.
-You can point NGINX to your site's TLS certificate and key in `/etc/nginx/nginx.conf`.

-There is no official or ideal place to store the certificate and key so while you can generally keep them wherever you want on the server, you want them to remain untouched by system updates, other administrators and such things.
-You also will want to back up these files.
+Wherever you decide to store your certificate/key pair, you want them to remain untouched by system updates and secured against other system users.
+As an example, we'll store them in `/root/certs/` but whatever location you decide, you should back up this folder.

 1. Make the storage folder: